 “And yet I’ve still lived more comfortably than many women.”

 He was impressed and pleased.
 “That’s a remarkably unselfish point of view.”

 He liked humility?
 She could give him that.
 Sitting straighter, she stuck her nose in the air.
 “I was very proud when I left with my father, though we didn’t travel with a noble entourage.
 When I saw vagabonds walking I thought, ‘I’m still better, for I am riding.’”
-She laughed, sat back in her chair, and glanced at him.
+She laughed at herself, sat back in her chair, and glanced at him.
 His mien was serious.

 “See how far I have fallen,” she said with a mocking self-pity, indicating her clothing.
 Before it was donated to her, it belonged to a noblewoman’s common attendant.
 She was dressed no better than the servant Sieur Roger had hired for her.
 “Yet I’ve seen how much farther I could go, and am grateful every time I find safety with a lord such as yourself.”

 Sieur Roger sat forward.
 The hard face her glance caught was thrilling.
 Perhaps he wasn’t so soft, after all.

 She knew what he was thinking.
 “I have been fortunate,” she continued before he could speak.
 “In nearly two years, I have always found safety.”

 Would it be too much to say it outright?
 No, she could deliver the hint in the right way.
 She needed to remain more than just one night, so she put as much sweet goodness and wisdom as she could into her smile.